Biofeedback and Concussions

 Neurofeedback for the Treatment of Concussion Symptoms

 After a brain injury, a person’s brain waves can be negatively changed.
-Neurofeedback enable doctors to determine which brain waves are changed and then provide patients with EEG-based protocols to bring the brain’s rhythm back to normal.
-Neurofeedback is a painless, simple and non-invasive way to do just that.
+Neurofeedback enables doctors to determine which brain waves are changed and then provide patients with EEG-based protocols to bring the brain’s rhythm back to normal.
+Neurofeedback is a painless, simple, and non-invasive way to do just that.

 Neurofeedback can be considered like push-ups for the brain.
 With every fading of the screen, the brain waves become stronger – and this can happen once every two seconds.
 This form of brain training includes a lot of repetition (about 30 times every minute), which is proven to be beneficial for the reshaping of the brain.
 In just 20 neurofeedback sessions, your brain gets 72,000 chances to learn!
 This allows your brain to reshape networks after a concussion or traumatic brain injury.

 Research has proven the effectiveness of biofeedback in treating concussion symptoms in individuals with mild traumatic brain injury.
 For example, one medical report noted the results of a 17-year old female athlete who experienced two consecutive concussions with headache symptoms.
 She was given twenty-two sessions of EEG-guided neurofeedback, which produced normalization of her EEG profile and her headaches went away.
 After a second concussion, she was given the same treatment, and her brain activity was again normalized and symptoms dissipated.